 While you will have support with daily tasks and onsite medical care, assisted living communities are not equipped for conditions that require round-the-clock care – IV therapy, injections, catheter care, wound treatment – and/or specialized care such as Alzheimer’s disease and dementia.
 Again, that’s the benefit of being in a community with multiple levels of care on the same campus as if/when you need more assistance, it’s an easier transition because you’ll have continuity of care and still be in familiar surroundings.

-For more information on assisted living or independent living here, contact us today to schedule a virtual tour.
+For more information on assisted living or independent living here, contact us today to schedule a tour.